 Arconic is keeping pace with demand through a recent investment in Lafayette, Indiana, where we’ve opened the world’s largest aluminum-lithium plant.
 Our materials scientists invented a majority of the alloys produced at the facility as well as the casting equipment and processing technology.

 Arconic’s Lafayette cast house, located next to its extrusion plant, can produce more than 20,000 metric tons (44 million pounds) of aluminum-lithium annually.

 We offer the most complete portfolio of aluminum-lithium products, including extruded, forged and rolled parts.
 And we are a market leader in aluminum-lithium extrusions, with a significant position on the Airbus A380, Airbus A350 and Gulfstream G650.
 Arconic produces single-piece wing skins, including for wide-body aircraft, fuselage skins, wing stringers, floor beams, seat tracks and other components.
-We also have developed the first ever aluminum-lithium forging for a front fan blade for Pratt & Whitney’s PurePower engines.

 Our Lafayette facility is uniquely capable of making the world’s largest aluminum-lithium ingots—approximately 50 percent larger than the nearest competitor, and big enough to make any single-piece component on today’s aircraft.
 Complementing that capability, Arconic operates the world’s widest, 220” rolling mill at its facility in Davenport, Iowa, making us the only company capable of producing single-piece aluminum-lithium wing skins for the largest commercial aircraft.
 Single-piece parts make structures stronger, lighter and less expensive because they minimize the number of complex joints.